litebokz/.github/profile/README.md

 ### 2. Choose your images

-LiteBokz.js requires no download.
-Just insert the following code inside the `<head>` element.
+Just add the `"litebokz"` class to any image for instant results.

 ### 3. Customize your LiteBokz